 COVID-19 /SARS-CoV2 update

-all Reaction Biology research facilities are fully operational under safe work environment guidelines.
+all Reaction Biology research facilities are and remain fully operational under safe work environment guidelines.
+Our business will not close due to lockdown restrictions in Europe.
 Our sales staff and business development team are happy to discuss any project with you.
 Please reach out!

 Cooperation with 4HF Biotec to provide new Bioinformatic Cell Service

 In cooperation with the bioinformatics firm 4HF Biotec, we announce the offering of a combination of the ProLiFiler cell panel screening service with 4HF‘s bioinformatic evaluation of the drug‘s profile.

 ProQinase rebranding into Reaction Biology Europe GmbH was performed completing the process of acquiring ProQinase.
 As this only represents a change of name, all contracts with former ProQinase remain valid and binding.
 All ProQinase products and services are continued and available within the Reaction Biology portfolio.

 Reaction Biology and Pharmacore Lab announce China outreach